 Distance from the pass to camp 2: 2.5 miles (2 hour hike)

-Tonight, we will sleep in a beautiful campsite owned by a group of local people from the Cachiccata community, where hot showers and proper toilets are available.
+Tonight, we will sleep in a beautiful campsite owned by a group of local people from the Cachiccata community.
 From here we will enjoy a wonderful view of this community as well as of Ollantaytambo and Veronica snow-capped mountain.

 Camp Altitude: 9,022 feet